top of page

 12 Things You Can Do to Foster Emotional Wellness

-The National Center defines emotional wellness as an awareness, understanding, and acceptance of our feelings and the ability to manage effectively through challenges and change.
+The National Center defines emotional wellness as an awareness, understanding, and acceptance of our feelings—and the ability to manage effectively through challenge and change.
+It reflects our uniquely human capacity to channel emotional pain into growth—sublimating adversity into strength so that individuals don't merely survive hardship but ultimately thrive beyond it.

 As an AI-Integrated Emotional Wellness consultant, I'm frequently asked if I could provide concrete strategies or tools to foster our own emotional well-being.
 Following is a concise list of things you can do for yourself.
 Please share these with your friends and loved ones:

-2. Try to identify your thoughts and how they're precipitating your feelings (e.g., “I’ve been thinking about what he said to me—and I’m feeling angry.”)
+2. Try to identify your thoughts and how they precipitate your feelings (e.g., “I’ve been thinking about what he said to me—and I’m feeling angry.”)
 This process will give you back a sense of control.
+AIEW can help provide accessible, evidence-based strategies to identify patterns in your thinking—and provide direction and meaning.

 3. Accept that feelings are not right or wrong; they just are.
 It's been said that when one denies their feelings, they deny the truth.